JonahEgashira/competitive-programming/README.md

 # competitive-programming
-My submissions for programming contests
+My submissions for programming contests.
 To see all my submissions, click links below

 ## AtCoder